 About DMI

-Founded in 1961 on Dr. King’s vision of a world free of racism, poverty and violence, the Drum Major Institute carries Dr. King’s work and vision of radical nonviolence into the 21st century, democratizing it for all people.
+Founded in 1961 on Dr. King’s vision of a world free of racism, poverty, and violence, the Drum Major Institute carries Dr. King’s work and vision of radical nonviolence into the 21st century, democratizing it for all people.
 DMI leads through collaboration by convening leaders and organizations to identify common-sense solutions to our most pressing problems.
-DMI strives to inspire people to embrace their role in the King legacy, to empower them to build the beloved community and take action to promote peace, justice and equity for all.
+DMI strives to inspire people to embrace their role in the King legacy, to empower them to build the beloved community, and to take action to promote peace, justice and equity for all.

 Democratizing the King legacy for all generations.